Skip to main content

 Troubleshooting the Graphic editor

-What scenarios will these tips resolve?
+What scenarios do the following tips resolve?

-- When changes you made to an experiment's variants in the Graphic editor don't appear, even though you saved and simulated them.
+• When changes you made to an experiment's variants in the Graphic editor don't appear, even though you saved and simulated them.

-- When edits you made of all pages with the Graphic editor don't appear after pushing an experiment live.
+• When edits you made of all pages with the Graphic editor don't appear after pushing an experiment live.

-- When the Graphic editor won't load.
+• When the Graphic editor won't load.

 How do graphic editors work?